MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/csocket-class.md

 ### <a name="remarks"></a>Açıklamalar

-Daha fazla bilgi için [Windows Yuvaları: yuvaların arşivlerle kullanma](../../mfc/windows-sockets-using-sockets-with-archives.md).
+Daha fazla bilgi için [Windows Yuvaları: Yuvaları Arşivlerle kullanma](../../mfc/windows-sockets-using-sockets-with-archives.md).

 ##  <a name="onmessagepending"></a>  CSocket::OnMessagePending